-Under the current law a Data Subject can request a copy of their data (Subject Access Request) on payment of a nominal fee and has a common law right of erasure or rectification of their personal data.
+What's new?
+Legal rights of Data Subjects DPA 1998 GDPR/ DPA 2018 Under the DPA 1998 a Data Subject could request a copy of their data (Subject Access Request) on payment of a nominal fee and has a common law right of erasure or rectification of their personal data.
 Under the GDPR, these rights are explicit and no longer require a fee.
 In addition, there is a right to have personal data extracted in an electronic portable format that will allow switching between different service providers.
 There are new rights to erase data too (if it is no longer needed).